 We will continue to run recruitment campaigns and advertise our products, services and partnerships – although we aim for these to increasingly be low carbon.

-Our aim 7 is to incentivize our global workforce to deliver on our aims and mobilize them to become advocates for net zero.
-This will include continuing to allocate a percentage of remuneration linked to emissions reductions for leadership and around 22,000a employees.
+This will include continuing to allocate a percentage of remuneration linked to emissions reductions for leadership and around 32,000a employees.

-We will make the case for our views on climate change within the associations we belong to and we will be transparent where we differ.
-And where we cannot reach alignment, we will be prepared to leave.
+We are committed to getting bp to net zero and we make the case for our views on climate change within the associations we belong to.
+We are transparent where we differ and where we can’t reach alignment, we are prepared to leave.

-On 12 February 2020, we declared our support for the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
-We intend to work constructively with the TCFD and others – such as the Sustainability Accounting Standards Board – to develop good practices and standards for transparency.
+On 12 February 2020, we declared our support for the recommendations of the Task Force on Climate-related Financial Disclosures.
+We intend to work constructively with the TCFD and others – such as the International Sustainability Standards Board (ISSB) – to develop good practices and standards for transparency.